turbot/steampipe-plugin-fly/docs/index.md

 ### Credentials

-The API token can be generated using the [CLI](https://fly.io/docs/flyctl/auth-token) to the Fly.io; or from the [organization dashboard](https://fly.io/dashboard) itself.

-To generate the API token from the [organization dashboard](https://fly.io/dashboard):
+All queries require an API token which be obtained by signing into the [Fly.io web dashboard](https://fly.io/dashboard):

 - Log into the [Fly.io](https://fly.io).
 - Go to the **Account** section in the top-right of the Console, and select **Access Tokens** from the drop-down.